 Answer:

+Isotopes are the atoms of the same element with same atomic number and different mass number.
 Isotopes exhibits the same chemical properties.
 But they show slight variations in the physical properties.
 Heavy water is the oxide of deuterium (an isotope of hydrogen) is used in nuclear reactors.

 Question 26.